tomer8007/kik-bot-api-unofficial/README.md

 We do not endorse the use of this library for spamming or other malicious purposes.
 Please use this library responsibly.

-## Features ##
-With the Kik Bot API, you can:

-- Log in with kik username and password, retrieve user information (such as email, name, etc).
-- Fetch chat partners information
-- Send text messages to users/groups and listen for incoming messages
-- Send and receive 'is-typing' status
-- Send and receive read receipts
-- Fetch group information (name, participants, etc.)
-- Fetch past message history
-- Administer groups (add, remove or ban members, etc)
-- Search for groups and join them (experimental feature)
-- Receive media content: camera, gallery, stickers
-- Add a kik user as a friend
-- Send images (including GIFs, using a [Tenor](https://developers.google.com/tenor/guides/quickstart) API key)

-Sending videos or recordings is not supported yet.

 ## Installation and dependencies ##
 Make sure you have Python 3.8 or above installed on your system.
 You can install this library directly from GitHub:
 ```